dssg/mlforpublicpolicylab/README.md

 the use of a mobile device, please speak to one of the instructors or teaching assistants.

-## Applied ML Project
+## Class Project

-Beginning in the second week of class, groups of 4 students will work together on a machine learning project throughout the semester with one of several real-world public policy problems.
-Each week, every group will be expected to provide an update on their current status.
-In addition to helping connect readings and discussion topics to an applied domain, these updates and discussions will give you a chance to elicit input and feedback from your classmates about challenges you’re facing (and they likely are too\!) in your analyses.
+Beginning in the second week of class, groups of 3-4 students will work together on a machine learning project throughout the semester with one of several real-world public policy problems.
+Each week, every group will be expected to provide an update on its current status.
+In addition to helping connect readings and discussion topics to the policy domain, these updates and discussions will give you a chance to elicit input and feedback from your classmates about challenges you’re facing (and they likely are too\!) in your analyses.